stseelig/gatepa/README.md

 mode$[file-range]$[field1]$[field2][$]
 ```
 where '$' is the seperator byte used.
-(Some bytes are unallowed: '-', ',', or the PATH seperator when 'add-file'ing)
+(Some bytes are unallowed:
+'-', ',', or the PATH seperator when 'add-file'ing.)

 ```